SenseGlove DK1

 Wireless Kit

-Want your DK1.X to be wireless like the Nova?
+Want your DK1 to be wireless like the Nova?
 You can, with the SenseGlove Wireless Kit:

 Note